TREVOR MATTEA

 PicturePhoto by Trish Peach

-• As part of this field trip, students selected restaurants in downtown Mountain View to visit for lunch before writing reviews about the food, service, and ambiance.
+• As part of this field trip, students chose restaurants in downtown Mountain View to visit for lunch and afterward wrote reviews about the food, service, and ambiance.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Number Sense: